CFC-Servers/GLuaTest/QUICKSTART.md

 That's it!
 You have a working automated test runner for your project.

-Check out the README for more details about [what expectations you can use](https://github.com/CFC-Servers/GLuaTest#expectations) and [how to make async tests](https://github.com/CFC-Servers/GLuaTest#the-done-function).
+Check out the README for more details about [before/after functions](https://github.com/CFC-Servers/GLuaTest/blob/main/README.md#before--after-functions) and [how to make async tests](https://github.com/CFC-Servers/GLuaTest/blob/main/README.md#async-tests-and-the-done-function).